The Open Government Partnership Australia website is run by the Department of the Prime Minister and Cabinet.

-You agree to use this blog only for lawful purposes, and in a manner that does not infringe the rights of or restrict or inhibit the use and enjoyment of this blog by any third party.
-This includes conduct which is unlawful or which may harass or cause distress or inconvenience to any person, the transmission of obscene or offensive content or disruption to this blog.
+You agree to use this website only for lawful purposes, and in a manner that does not infringe the rights of or restrict or inhibit the use and enjoyment of this website by any third party.
+This includes conduct which is unlawful or which may harass or cause distress or inconvenience to any person, the transmission of obscene or offensive content or disruption to this website.

-You must not post or transmit via this blog any unlawful, defamatory, obscene, offensive or scandalous material, or any material that constitutes or encourages conduct that would contravene any law.
+You must not post or transmit via this website any unlawful, defamatory, obscene, offensive or scandalous material, or any material that constitutes or encourages conduct that would contravene any law.

-Please contact us if you have any questions, problems or feedback regarding this blog.
+Please contact us if you have any questions, problems or feedback regarding this website.

 This statement applies to this website only.
 This website is managed by the Department of the Prime Minister and Cabinet.